sakshatshinde/Plei/README.md

 Sadly, Some games need the parent launcher to be running in order to launch them.
 If you try to launch the game from it's binary `exe` it may refuse to launch.
 To keep things simple, compatible and working as intended, this design decision had to be made.
 If anyone finds a workaround I'd be happy to implement it, you may contribute to the project directly as well.

-## Manage file publication

-Since one file can be published to multiple locations, you can list and manage publish locations by clicking **File publication** in the **Publish** sub-menu.
-This allows you to list and remove publication locations that are linked to your file.

 :triangular_ruler: :pencil2: :straight_ruler:
 ## Diagram